GIFT OF THE BORDERLINE;

 as a kid, set you up to accommodate these inconsistencies

 as an adult.
-Henceforth, you've felt this 'attraction strategy'
+Hence, you've kept this 'attraction strategy' in place

 with Borderlines!
 This can be resolved.

 PROGRAMMED AS KIDS, HOW TO FEEL ABOUT OURSELVES.

 dad grew up with an abusive father, and mentally unsound mother.

 Still, he only reminisced about occasional meals at his little friend's

 house, where he noticed a very different type of

 interaction between this child's parents, than he saw at home!
 During